Saint-Inglevert Airfield: Second World War

 Saint-Inglevert was captured by the Luftwaffe towards the end of the Battle of France.
 1 Gruppe, Lehrgeschwader 2 moved in on 20 June, equipped with Messerschmitt Bf 109 aircraft.
 They departed for Jever, Germany, on 12 July, and were replaced by 1 Gruppe, Jagdgeschwader 51, also equipped with Bf 109s.
 From August until November Stab JG 51 were in occupation, and Aufklärungsgruppe 32(H) aircraft were also based at Saint-Inglevert during this period, with the unit operating Henschel Hs 126 parasol monoplanes.
 On 30 July 1940, Saint-Inglevert was bombed by the Royal Air Force, who claimed that hangars and aircraft were damaged, and a subsequent raid on 19 August resulted in a fire, smoke from which could be seen in Kent.

 From 24 September to 5 November, 2 Gruppe, Jagdgeschwader 27 were based there.
 Facilities at the airfield were improved, by erecting new hangars and constructing a new 600 × 50 m concrete runway.
 On 27 December 1940, Saint-Inglevert was again bombed by the Royal Air Force.
-The airfield was largely abandoned by 1941, with occasional use by Junkers 52s as a refuelling station.
+The airfield was largely abandoned by 1941, with occasional use by Junkers Ju 52s as a refuelling station.

 In 1943, the airfield was designated as Stützpunkt 134 Paderborn, housing defence units as part of the Atlantic Wall coastal fortifications.
 The units were equipped with 10.5 cm leFH 18 howitzers.
 During the winter of 1943–44, 10.5 cm leFH 324(f) howitzers replaced the leFH 18s.
 A number of concrete bunkers were constructed to house the guns, which were still standing around the airfield in October 2007.
 Following Operation Overlord at the start of the Allied invasion of western Europe, the Germans committed various acts of sabotage on departure from Saint-Inglevert.